alesbe/the-odin-project/README.md

 - **Landing page**: A landing page prototype made with pure HTML and CSS.
 - **Rock, paper, scissors, lizard, spock**: Awesome game made with pure JavaScript.
 Just go and enjoy.
 - **Etch-a-Sketch**: If you've like the last one, you're gonna love this one.
 I had so much fun making this and also learned a lot.
 100% recommended!
+- **Calculator**: A vanilla JS calculator inspired by the iOS calculator design.
+[Here](https://github.com/alesbe/react-native-ios-calculator) is a more accurate design that I made with React Native.